ronmrdechai/armor/README.md

 In addition to the `map` containers, _Armor_ provides the same containers in `set` form.
 For example, if you want to use a `trie_map` as a set, just use `trie_set` instead.

-### Strings

-_Armor_ provides additional datastuctures for processing of strings.
-Again, all of the following types satisfy the `AllocatorAwareContainer` concept requirements and are fully STL compatible.

-- [ ] `rope` - An implementation of a Rope-based string.
+Additionally the following set based containers are also
+provided:

-- [ ] `gap_buffer` - An implementation of a Gap Buffer-base string.
+- [ ] `lev_set` - An implementation of a Levensthein Automation based set.

 ## Prerequisites